AstraZeneca sees higher 2022 sales, but COVID boost waning | Business

 AstraZeneca sees higher 2022 sales, but COVID boost waning

-For 2022, analysts currently estimate earnings per share of $6.68 and sales of $42.73 billion, according to Refinitiv IBES data.
-AstraZeneca, which has said low-income nations would continue to receive its vaccine on a no-profit basis, set up a separate unit to focus on its coronavirus efforts and other respiratory infections.
+AstraZeneca forecast higher 2022 sales and raised its annual dividend for the first time in a decade on Thursday after beating fourth-quarter profit expectations, but warned the boost from its COVID-19 products would fall.
+The London-listed company began earning a modest profit from its COVID-19 vaccine and early data has shown both its antibody treatment and a booster dose of the vaccine work against the Omicron variant.

 AstraZeneca forecast higher 2022 sales and raised its annual dividend for the first time in a decade on Thursday after beating fourth-quarter profit expectations, but warned the boost from its COVID-19 products would fall.
-The London-listed company began earning a modest profit from its COVID-19 vaccine following a tumultuous journey as the world learns to live with the coronavirus, and early data has shown both its antibody treatment and a booster dose of the vaccine work against the Omicron variant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)